-Over 6.5 million people are affected by the current WASH challenges in Zimbabwe, with over 3.6 million people in need of urgent assistance, according to the 2020 Humanitarian Response Plan.
-Under the HRP, more than 2.7 million people will be targeted across rural (77 per cent) and urban (23 per cent) areas, while the HRP COVID-19 Addendum targets an additional 2.8 million people.
+Over 3.7 million people are in need of WASH support under the 2020 Humanitarian Response Plan (HRP), along with 7.3 million people in need under the COVID-19 Addendum.
+Under the HRP, partners are targeting more than 4 million people across rural (77 per cent) and urban (23 per cent) areas, while under the COVID-19 Addendum, partners are targeting an additional 2.1 million people.

 Access to safe water in rural areas remains a challenge with only 30 per cent of the 55,709 water sources tracked by the Rural Water Information Management System (RWIMS), providing water from a protected source.

-Although 1.6 million people have been reached through the HRP, this is predominately through mass media hygiene campaigns, with activities clustered around 23 out of the 86 Districts targeted.
-This means 80 per cent of districts have not received essential messaging for COVID-19 and other key public health risks.
+Although 2.6 million people have been reached with WASH activities under the HRP and COVID-10 response, this is predominately through mass media hygiene campaigns, and over 3.4 million people in 47 of the 85 targeted districts have not received essential messaging for COVID-19 and other key public health risks.

 Under the HRP and COVID-19 response, only 27 per cent of the 2.3 million targeted with access to safe drinking water have been reached, leaving 1.7 million people in 18 of the 35 targeted districts with no support at all.